donggyushin/DGSnackBar/README.md

 # DGSnackBar
-SnackBar that responds to the keyboard and shows a message at the bottom of the screen.
+Functional SnackBar that responds to the keyboard and shows a message at the bottom of the screen.

 <div>